 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
-In addition, two federal laws require local educational agencies (LEA) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with the following information - names, addresses and telephone listings, unless the parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.
+In addition, two federal laws requires local educational agencies to provide military recruiters, upon request, with the following information - names, addresses and telephone listings, unless the parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.